How product configurators are changing the B2B sales landscape and why speed is the key to success

 Set sensible default values

-Provide immediate feedback on errors
+Give immediate feedback on errors

 Establish a continuous improvement process

-Check weekly which rules are causing issues
+Review weekly which rules are causing problems

-Measure monthly the changes in key KPIs
+Measure monthly changes in key KPIs

 Higher closing rates with the same traffic